Gajansoo family praises white coat warriors for humanitarian gesture amid lockdown

-Despite being hard-pressed in the wake of the coronavirus outbreak, a medical team of a block hospital went beyond the call of duty to attend an 85-year-old bed-ridden woman in the outskirts of Jammu -- a gesture which came as a big relief to the patient and her family amid the lockdown.
-Savitri Devi, a bed-ridden woman at her home in Gajansoo, was attended by a three-member team, including a pharmacist and nursing staff, from block hospital Marh at the initiative of Block Medical Officer (BMO) Harbaksh Singh.
+Despite being hard-pressed in the wake of the coronavirus outbreak, a medical team of a block hospital went beyond the call of duty to attend to an 85-year-old bedridden woman in the outskirts of Jammu -- a gesture which came as a big relief to the patient and her family amid the lockdown.
+The three-member team went to Savitri Devi's home in Gajansoo on Friday for catheter replacement.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)